iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 .. warning:: If you are using DSHOT and certain flight controllers, including Pixhawks, **you may need to use the AUX 1 output instead of the MAIN 1 output**.
 This is
     because not all outputs on all flight controllers support using DSHOT.
-See the `Mixing ESC Protocols <https://ardupilot.org/copter/docs/common-brushless-escs.html#mixing-esc-protocols>`_ section of the Arducopter DSHOT setup instructions for more details.
+See the `Mixing ESC Protocols <https://ardupilot.org/copter/docs/common-brushless-escs.html#mixing-esc-protocols>`_ section of the Arducopter DSHOT setup instructions and the `PX4 DSHOT documentation <https://docs.px4.io/master/en/peripherals/dshot.html#wiring-connections>`_ for more details.
     Refer to your flight controllers documentation for details on what protocols its outputs support.

 .. figure:: ../_static/tutorial_images/pwm_flight_controller/flight_controller_wires.jpg
     :align: center